Le Bon Usage: Description

 Quite extensive (1600 pages), it includes numerous examples and counter-examples taken from Francophone literature of various periods, including newspapers, to form a reference for teachers of French, and in particular, authors and editors.

 Editions

 In 1936, the first edition was published by De Boeck Supérieur (then named Duculot).
 A new edition was published in 1939, and another in 1946.
 The book was awarded the gold medal of the Académie française.
 The high praise of André Gide in the literary supplement of Le Figaro in February 1947 contributed to its success.

 After the death of Grevisse in 1980, his son-in-law André Goosse, also a grammarian, took over and published the 12th and 13th (1993) editions.
 The 14th edition was published in August 2007 in a completely new format.
 The 15th edition appeared in 2011.
-Since then there has been a 16th edition.
+Since then there has been a 16th edition published in 2016.

-Online Copy
+Online

-Le Bon Usage is available on-line by paid subscription.
+As of 01/01/2023, Le Bon Usage is no longer available on-line.